Natural areas in Ontario have been and continue to be subject to intense pressure from colonial activities.

 Help spread the word!

-📢Take action for parks and protected areas GATEWAYS TO WILDERNESS AND WELL-BEING I sat on a shore in Ontario’s Algonquin Provincial Park a year before the pandemic, marvelling as my son soloed the canoe beneath the burning glow of the setting sun.
+I sat on a shore in Ontario’s Algonquin Provincial Park a year before the pandemic, marvelling as my son soloed the canoe beneath the burning glow of the setting sun.
 Watching kids grow is powerful and poignant.
-It’s a...
+It’s a privilege that I can offer my son the chance of growing up in intact nature, one afforded me in part because of the provincial parks set aside by past generations.